MHHoekstra/coolmovies/README.md

 Both challenges (web and mobile) requires `coolmovies-backend` running.
 Check it out below.

+**Please do not push directly to this repo to submit your work, either submit a fork of this or create a new repo from a clone of this manually and submit that**

-Please work on this project like you would your normal job.
+**Please work on this project like you would your normal job.
 We don't want to see mono-commits and for your commit history to be "First Commit" -> "Project Finished".
-"First Commit" -> "Add component" -> "Add component" -> "Editing of reviews" -> ... is preferred.
+"First Commit" -> "Add component" -> "Add component" -> "Editing of reviews" -> ... is preferred.**

 # Web version challenge